RustCrypto/password-hashes/README.md

 ## License

-All crates are licensed under either of
+All crates licensed under either of

  * [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
  * [MIT license](http://opensource.org/licenses/MIT)

 at your option.

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license